mvolkmann/blog/src/turso.md

 {% aTargetBlank "https://turso.tech", "Turso" %} is a cloud database
 that uses SQLite.

+The logo depicts Iku-Turso which is a mythological Finnish sea creature.

 Compute services can be moved to "the edge" so they are closer to users and perform better.
 But this provides limited benefits if the services